Tochukz/microservices-architecture-with-dotnet-8/readme.md

 The `Program` file has been updated with the `ApplyMigration` method.
 This method is executed each time the application starts and it check for pending migrations a run migrations if any exists.
 After starting the application, you can check the database table to see if it has been seeded.

+__Auto Mapper__
+Auto Mapping has been implemented in the `MappingConfig` class file.
+Changes was done in the `Program.cs` file to integrate the Auto Mapper into the application service container.